 Another co-existing hormonal problem that is common with IBS type symptoms, like constipation, is hypothyroid10.

 The immune system is regulated by the MICROBIOME.
 The ever important home of billions of bugs that live on our mucosal membrane and skin.

 Healthy, friendly probiotics help to improve the mucosal immune system11, whereas conbiotics™, as I like to call them, or pathogenic bacteria cause total dysfunction of the immune system12.

 This leads you susceptible to constantly getting sick.
 Overreacting to foods as your gut’s reaction to foods is based on the immune system.
 It is well known that people with IBS react to many foods such as lactose13, gluten14 and other components of wheat to name a few.
-This is a complex subject on its own and keep your eyes open for our blog on the interactions with food and IBS.
+This is a complex subject on its own and you can discover more about it reading ‘How Food Allergies, Sensitivities and Intolerances are Messing with Your IBS’.